JosselinTD/ImkiTest/README.md

 (For an unknown reason, unittest doesn't work for me on windows powershell but work fine on the Anaconda shell.
 Everything should be fine on other OS)

+### Alternative branch

+A more dirigist version is available in the branch alternative_wall_action_listing.
+The only difference is in the listing of available action on walls : only walls of spaces connected to the EP can be destroyed.
+It avoid creating path not accessible by user.

 ## Bias

 The map will begin with no rooms and walls everywhere.